tatianaacostag/DevelopersDoc_site/content/en/docs/Services/Payouts.md

 * **Leverage regional capabilities**.<br>A complete and easy-to-use API to make payments to any bank in the processing country<sup>\*</sup>.<br><sup>\*</sup>_Available for now in Colombia, with other markets coming soon._
 * **One or multiple payouts**.<br>The API is flexible.
 You can create one or multiple requests which can be new or existing.
 There is no restriction for the number of records.
 * **Save time and costs**.<br>You can save operational costs and time managing all payment operations in just one place.
-* **Payment flexibility**.<br>You can make updates to the payment order any time before it’s sent to the bank.<br>This feature is useful when the payee changes their bank account.
 * **Better manage account funds and balance**.<br>You can cancel payment orders before the payout is sent to the bank.
 Payouts feature helps you to better manage your account funds and balance.
 * **Customizable notifications**.<br>Any changes in the payment order status are updated through our solution.
 You can customize the update notifications you receive.

 ## How does the Payouts feature work?
 Through Payouts, you can send multiple and secure payouts such as fund disbursement to employees, sub-merchants, suppliers or customers, using the funds you have in your PayU Account.